Introduction to Data Science

 There are a variety of methods you can use to get in touch with us, and we expect to be able to get in touch with you.
 A few general policies.

-• If you have a general question, please check or post on the Course Slack.
+- If you have a general question, please check or post on the discussion board on Canvas!.
 We check it regularly to answer common questions on projects and homeworks.
 The solution to your question might already be there!

 Catalog / Course Description